Skip to content

 Dayton Art Institute, Dayton, OH

-Douglas S. Cranmer Foundation, Los Angeles, CA
+Douglas S. Cramer Foundation, Los Angeles, CA

-Fine Arts Museums of San Francisco, CA
+Fine Arts Museums of San Francisco, San Francisco, CA

-Fisher Landau Center, Long Island City, NY
+Fisher Landau Center for Art, Long Island City, NY

 Fort Wayne Museum of Art, Fort Wayne, IN

-Henry Art Gallery, Seattle, WA
+Henry Art Gallery, University of Washington, Seattle, WA

-Herbert F. Johnson Museum of Art, Ithaca, NY
+Herbert F. Johnson Museum of Art, Cornell University, Ithaca, NY

 High Museum of Art, Atlanta, GA